Dirt Trail “Camargue” Bike

 A big box of components arrived Friday from Universal Cycles.
 Tires, tubes, spokes, brake cable hanger, bar tape, and wide plastic fenders.
 VO sells beautiful metal fenders – I have a set on my Surly.
 They are strong and long-lasting.
 They also rattle, dent, and reflect sun in my eyes.

+So for the Camargue I bought a set of 65mm wide Cascadia MTB fenders.
+They are made of strong flexible black plastic that doesn’t dent or reflect light.
 The Cascadia fenders also have breakaway struts that give way if debris gets caught between the fender and front wheel, so the rider doesn’t get thrown.

 The new frame should arrive soon.
 I asked VO to delay shipping, as I was out of town most of last week and will be for the next few days.
 The whole build may be delayed too.
 I am in the process of buying a condo, and just started a new project for the Virgin Islands Port Authority, so am pretty busy for an old retired guy.